Intervention/docs/image/v3/basics/configuration-drivers.md

-# Configuration & Drivers
+---
+label: "Configuration & Drivers"
+title: "Configuration & Drivers"
-## Use the ImageManager to Configure Intervention Image
+subtitle: "Use the ImageManager to Configure Intervention Image"
-Learn how to create and configure Intervention Image.
-Discover the image manager, driver options (GD, Imagick or libvips), and advanced settings like auto-orientation, animation decoding, and blending colors.
+lead: "Learn how to create and configure Intervention Image.
+Discover the image manager, driver options (GD, Imagick or libvips), and advanced settings like auto-orientation, animation decoding, and blending colors."
+sort: 0
+---

 [TOC]